dziul/angular-mobile-or-web/README.md

-# Mobile or Web - Alternative A
+# Mobile or Web - Alternative C

 > _Uso do `@angular/router`_